vtex-apps/search-result/docs/README.md

 The `search-not-found-layout` is used (if provided) when the user searches for a term that returns nothing.

 > **Important notice:** if the user lands on a search page and adds filters until it reachs a empty search, this block will not be rendered!
+Instead, the `not-found` component, **which is currently not flexible**, will.

 We also created the `search-result-layout.customQuery`.
 If you want to display a custom search-result, by passing a custom querySchema, this block should be used. `search-result-layout` does not read the values of a `querySchema` prop!